Eftyhismenoi Mazi

-Eftyhismenoi mazi or Eutihismenoi Mazi (in English Happy Together) is a Greek comedy TV series that was aired in Mega Channel during the seasons 2007–08 and 2008–09.
+Eftyhismenoi mazi or Eutichismenoi Mazi (English: Happy Together) is a Greek comedy TV series that was aired in Mega Channel during the seasons 2007–08 and 2008–09.
 The screenplay was adapted by the Spanish series Los Serrano.

-The series stars Giannis Bezos, Katerina Lehou, Dimitris Mavropoulos and others.
+Starred by Giannis Bezos, Katerina Lehou, Dimitris Mavropoulos, Ioanna Pilichou and Petros Bousoulopoulos.

 It was awarded as the best comedy series in "Prosopa" Greek Television Awards for the season 2008–09.
 It was one of the most successful series and according to television ratings, it was being watched by over 2.000.000 spectators every week.

 Plot

-Dionisis and Eleni get married, the widower with three sons and the latter with two daughters from their previous marriages.
+Dionisis, a widower, and Eleni, a divorcée, get married, the former with three sons and the latter with two daughters from their previous marriages.
 The cohabitation starts to become difficult because the teenage children fell in love with each other.
 But, the love between them is impossible because they are formally relatives, a fact which creates hectic situations in the family.
-Among the main roles are also the Kotsabasis family, the friends of Dionisis and Eleni, Spyros, Dionisi's brother, Ifigeneia, Eleni's mother and Dionisi's mother-in-law, Fotis, the waiter at Dionisis and Spyro's beer house and the children's schoolmates.
+Among the main roles are also the Kotsabasis family, the friends of Dionisis and Eleni, Spyros, Dionisis' brother, Ifigeneia, Eleni's mother and Dionisis' mother-in-law, Fotis, the waiter at Dionisis' and Spyros' beer house, and the childrens' schoolmates.